 Transformation from CVL to Clafer can be done in multiple steps, which is preferable, such that existing generation and transformation languages are used.
-Therefore the framework metaDepth for multi-level meta-modeling will be used as an intermediate step.
+Therefore the framework metaDepth for multi-level meta-modeling will be used in intermediate steps.
 An overview of the steps to be performed: